Vulnerability Disclosure Policy

 - KNOWN ISSUES THAT TAKES TIME TO REMEDIATE AND ARE REPORTED YET

-- Missing CSP Header
+- Missing or not optimized CSP Header

 - Remaining non-PII user resources after account deletion.